Updated in 2023, after a second visit to the city.

 I went back for a second business trip for two nights in January 2023, and I have updated this post as a result.

-Here’s a round up of where we ate over the weekend.
+Here’s a round up of where I ate on my two trips.

 Many restaurants have ‘gluten free menus’ now in England but it’s probably the first time I’ve seen a ‘Coeliac menu’ which made me relax so much quicker, something that I actually saw a lot during my weekend.

 I opted for Millstones Irish seafood chowder to start, the same dish as two of my friends – it just came with different bread.
 The taste of the chowder was absolutely amazing and it was so good to be able to eat something like this with everyone else.

 My main was the trio of Wicklow lamb that came with minted crushed baby potatoes and a red wine thyme jus.
 I loved this dish too but it defeated me – I was too full to get through it all!

 I was far too full to contemplate dessert but there was a chocolate brownie, Cointreau creme brûlée and apple pie as the Coeliac options.